RagefaceMcW/TestReadme.md/README.md

 -

-#### If Someone got the mod to work on a 3rd Party hoster Cantact me or join https://discord.gg/Svgz48m
+#### If Someone has this mod working on a 3rd Party host (GSP) PLEASE Cantact me or join https://discord.gg/Svgz48m to let us know to help others with the same service get their mod working as well

 ##  Notes